shazow/shazow.net/content/posts/hire-my-friends/index.md

 - 🟩 is a **backend software engineer** based in Long Island, NY 🇺🇸
     - Likes: Full time remote work or willing to relocate, backend and infrastructure, learning new programming languages, enjoys Python/Rust/Zig/Racket.
 Operates a Steam Achievements leaderboard service for his friends.
     - Dislikes: ... generally fairly amenable?
 Happy to do whatever needs to be done, super useful on any team.

+- [Ryan Feeley](https://ryanfeeley.com/) is a staff *user experience and product designer* based in Toronto, ON 🇨🇦
+    - Likes: Deep understanding of new kinds of products and their industry, working directly with engineers on pragmatic designs.
+    - Dislikes: Sloppy hifi audio setups 🤪